 If unmarried parents do not reach a child custody and visitation agreement out-of-court, the matter will go before a family court judge for resolution.

 Especially when making child custody decisions involving unmarried parents, the family court's primary consideration will be to identify the child's "primary caretaker."
-See Checklist: Who Gets Custody? for a list of factors that a court typically considers in determining "primary caretaker" of a child.
+Ultimately, the court will base its decision on what it believes best serves the child's best interests.

 Non-Parental Child Custody Decisions